 - Build networks with fellow early career researchers interested in similar topics (also cross-disciplinary and cross-methodological) and also with mentoring senior researchers.

 A number of activities are planned to address these topics, including panel and small group discussions, presentations, and conversations with peers and mentors, as well as social activities.
 Mentors are experienced researchers and members of ISLS from all over the world.
-Depending on availability of funds, there may be support to offset some of the costs for accommodation, meals, and registration, as well as travel stipends, if required.

 Who should apply?